rapidphp/laplus/README.md

 #### Concept
 How generate works?

-1- First, laplus search migrations folder (configured in `config/laplus.php`)
+1- First, Laplus searchs migrations folder (configured in `config/laplus.php`)
     and load all migration structures.

-2- Then, laplus ask all models (configured in `config/laplus.php`) to present their self.
+2- Then, Laplus asks all models (configured in `config/laplus.php`) to present their self.

-3- Then, laplus try to find what columns added, deleted, modified, or renamed.
+3- Then, Laplus tries to find what columns added, deleted, modified, or renamed.

 4- Finally, generate new migration files.